Windows

 Whether you’re new to computers or just Windows, it’s important to learn the basics of using your computer.
 If it all seems a little overwhelming right now, don’t worry!
 We’ll take you through it step by step and show you some of the most fundamental you’ll need to know, including how to work with the desktopopen and close windows, and turn off your computer.

-Watch the below to learn the basics of navigating Windows.
+Watch the video below to learn the basics of navigating Windows.

 The desktop